Alberto González (baseball)

-Alberto Ramón González (born April 18, 1983) is a Venezuelan professional baseball infielder.
-He has played in Major League Baseball (MLB) for the New York Yankees, Washington Nationals, San Diego Padres, Texas Rangers, and Chicago Cubs.
+Alberto Ramón González (born April 18, 1983) is a Venezuelan former professional baseball infielder.
+He played in Major League Baseball (MLB) for the New York Yankees, Washington Nationals, San Diego Padres, Texas Rangers, and Chicago Cubs.
+He currently serves as the first base coach for the Senadores de Caracas of the Venezuelan Major League.

 Professional career

 Arizona Diamondbacks

 González was signed as an undrafted free agent by the Arizona Diamondbacks on August 3, 2002.
 He spent his first three years in the minors, playing for the Single-A South Bend Silver Hawks in 2004 and 2005, and the Double-A Tennessee Smokies and Triple-A Tucson Sidewinders in 2006.

 New York Yankees

 On January 5, 2007, he was traded with pitchers Luis Vizcaíno, Ross Ohlendorf, and Steven Jackson to the New York Yankees for Randy Johnson.
 González began the 2007 season with the Triple-A Scranton/Wilkes-Barre Yankees, but was demoted to the Trenton Thunder after struggling.

 The Yankees called up González on September 1, 2007, as part of the September expanded rosters.
 He made his major league debut that day as a defensive replacement.
 On September 8, 2007, he got his first RBI by grounding into a fielder's choice and later scored his first run.
 On April 9, 2008, González was called up to provide back-up for injured Derek Jeter.
 He took the roster spot of Shelley Duncan.